 Childcare First Aid and CPR:

 The childcare first aid program is offered only through St Mark James.
 Participants have the option of selecting either emergency or standard childcare first aid certification.
-Emergency childcare first aid is a 8 to 10 hour course and standard childcare first aid is a 18 hour course.
-Both courses offer almost the same content as a standard first aid course, however, with emergency childcare first aid being only a 8 to 10 hour course it is arguably one of the most intensive courses available.
+Emergency childcare first aid is an 8 to 10-hour course and standard childcare first aid is an 18-hour course.
+Both courses offer almost the same content as a standard first aid course, however, with emergency childcare first aid being only an 8 to 10-hour course it is arguably one of the most intensive courses available.
 Both courses come standard with CPR level “B” and participants can not opt for any other level of CPR training.
 Re-certification courses are not available for childcare first aid.

 Participants that need only CPR training can take stand-alone CPR and AED courses.
-Participants can choose either CPR level “A”, “C” of “HCP”.
+Participants can choose either CPR level “A”, “C” or “HCP”.
 CPR level “A” is the most basic course which teaches participants CPR skills for rescuing adult and child victims.
-It is a 3 to 4 hour course.
+It is a 3 to the 4-hour course.
 CPR level “C” includes all of the components of CPR level “A” but adds skills and training for rescuing infant victims.
 CPR level “C” takes approximately 4 to 5 hours to complete.
-CPR level “C” for health care providers, also known as CPR “HCP”, is a 6 hour course that includes all of the components from the previously mentioned CPR levels.
-Participants will also learn two person rescues with more advanced equipment and CPR techniques for suspected spinal injury victims.
+CPR level “C” for health care providers, also known as CPR “HCP”, is a 6-hour course that includes all of the components from the previously mentioned CPR levels.
+Participants will also learn two-person rescues with more advanced equipment and CPR techniques for suspected spinal injury victims.
 Re-certification courses are available for CPR level “C” and CPR level “C” for health care providers.
 Participants must re-take CPR level “A” to renew certification.

-Regardless of what first aid and CPR level you need our training partners located throughout Canada offer all of the above mentioned courses.
-To register for a course select the locations tab from the main or side menu and then select your location from the selection on the page.
+Regardless of what first aid and CPR level you need our training partners located throughout Canada to offer all of the above-mentioned courses.
+To register for a course select the locations to tab from the main or side menu and then select your location from the selection on the page.